bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 - `at://did:plc:44ybard66vv44zksje25o7dz/app.bsky.feed.post/3jwdwj2ctlk26`
 - `at://bnewbold.bsky.team/app.bsky.feed.post/3jwdwj2ctlk26`

-> **Caveats for Handle-based AT URIs**
+**Caveats for Handle-based AT URIs**

->
-> AT URIs referencing handles are not durable.
+AT URIs referencing handles are not durable.

->
-> If a user changes their handle, any AT URIs using that handle will become invalid and could potentially point to a record in another repo if the handle is reused.
+If a user changes their handle, any AT URIs using that handle will become invalid and could potentially point to a record in another repo if the handle is reused.

->
-> If you choose to store AT URIs within a record, always reference the repo DID.
+If you choose to store AT URIs within a record, always reference the repo DID.
 The same goes for storing URIs in a database.

+### Structure

 The full, general structure of an AT URI is: